Requires campus nomination and must be submitted through the Fellowships Office.

-The first step in applying for a Fulbright grant is to make an appointment with the Fellowships Office by emailing firstname.lastname@example.org.
+The first step in applying for a Fulbright grant is to make an appointment with Fellowships and Advanced Studies through MU Connect or by emailing email@example.com.
 During this appointment, a Fulbright advisor will talk with you about the program and its mission, preferred qualifications of Fulbright applicants, application timeline, and what you need to consider when applying.

 - How does going abroad to study, conduct research, or teach fit within my long-term goals?

 - Where in the world would I want to go?

 To learn about offerings within each country, go to the Fulbright U.S. Student website, click on the Country tab, and then either choose a region to see a list of countries or just start clicking on the map directly – you can then read the specific details about that country, the types of grant offered there, the language requirements, the type of candidate they’re looking for, and other relevant selection criteria.